-Ministries and programs are the heart of Church of the Asension.
-Every Sunday, we bring the world into our church; every day our mission — our Great Commission — is to take the church into the world.
+Ministries and programs are the heart of Church of the Ascension.
+Every Sunday, we bring the world into our church; every day our mission — our Great Commission from Christ — is to take the church into the world.

 Here’s a two-minute feature on a few of the recent projects we have done in the community under the name of “Pick a Partner”: